 In most cases, using Canvas and Zoom in a thoughtful way will allow you continue instruction when you can’t meet face-to-face.
 To facilitate this, CDLI has developed an easy-to-use instructional continuity template.
-Downloading and importing the template to your Canvas course will give you a ready-made nine-week Canvas course shell that will help you:
+Downloading and importing the template to your Canvas course will give you a ready-made ten-week Canvas course shell that will help you:

 If you are already comfortable with both Zoom and Canvas, you may not need this template.
 Regardless of your situation, you may want to review the template and guide for ideas or to decide whether to import it into your course.

 If you have students with accommodation requests, contact Disability Services to ensure your online content and assignments are accessible and address student needs.